Wednesday, April 30, 2025

 We'll miss seeing your faces and playing tabletop board games with you in Bend, but I have to tell you that my heart is bubbly with anticipation and it's a delight to look forward into this transition back to Asia.

-One thing I think I never told you was that when we lived in China in the 90s we kept up an email correspondence with many people who loved and supported us, and we sent out pretty frequent "Dear Mom" emails.
+We lived in China in the 90s and kept up an email correspondence with many people who loved and supported us, and we sent out pretty frequent "Dear Mom" emails.
 The idea was that if we wrote to an unnamed audience, our writing wouldn't have the same resonant voice that it has when we write to a specific recipient.
 So we wrote to our Moms (we were just kids, then, not even into our mid-twenties) and let the rest of our friends and family "eavesdrop" on the conversation.
 They were the Dear Mom Letters from our three years in China.

 The Frequent updates.
 Small happenings.
 Recently I had a chance to re-read some of that correspondence and I liked it better than the blog we wrote when we lived in Vietnam 2015-16, so it made me want to try something closer to that when we return to Vietnam next year.